brndnmtthws/brndn-io/content/posts/how-i-lost-7m/index.md

 I don't regret my generosity, though it contributed to my downfall.
 I don't regret taking entrepreneurial risks, though they didn't pay off.

 What I would change is my approach to risk management.
-I'd create financial firewalls to protect a core of wealth from my own worst impulses.
+I'd set aside a chunk of money I was not allowed to trade, borrow against, or touch when I got compulsive.
 I'd recognize that helping others requires first securing your own position.
 I'd accept that market timing is a game where even professionals mostly fail.

 And I'd remind myself that money is a terrible measuring stick for success or worth.